-Sat on the banks of the River Scheldt, Antwerp is famed for its glittering heritage as a centre of the diamond trade and its charming Flemish Renaissance architecture.
+Sat on the banks of the River Scheldt, Antwerp is famed for its glittering heritage as a center of the diamond trade and its charming Flemish Renaissance architecture.
 Dubbed Belgium’s ‘capital of cool’, Antwerp is home to one of the largest ports in the world and is, therefore, one of the most important cities in the Low Countries.

-Only 50 kilometres from the capital city of Brussels, Antwerp sets itself apart thanks to its on-trend fashion scene and spirited nightlife.
+Only 50 kilometers from the capital city of Brussels, Antwerp sets itself apart thanks to its on-trend fashion scene and spirited nightlife.
 Many visitors travel to Antwerp to indulge in a little retail therapy, either splurging on glistening gems in the centuries-old Diamond Quarter or shopping for the latest fashions in the designer boutiques of Antwerp’s numerous shopping streets.

-With an elegant historic centre, a trip to Antwerp also offers the chance to discover the romantic atmosphere of its cobblestone streets and gabled guild houses.
+With an elegant historic center, a trip to Antwerp also offers the chance to discover the romantic atmosphere of its cobblestone streets and gabled guild houses.
 During the 16th-century, Antwerp was considered one of the wealthiest cities in the region, and the well-preserved mansions of Antwerp’s merchants are sure to transport you back to the city’s Golden Age.

 Nowadays, Antwerp has a seriously cool food scene and vibrant nightlife, with a mix of typical Belgium beer houses and sleek underground bars.
 On the other hand, the city’s museums and galleries are another big draw, home to some of the most valuable pieces of Flemish art.